-This annual Aspirational Goal for M/WBE participation in SBBC construction contracts has initially been established at thirty-seven percent (37%) MBE prime contract participation and twelve percent (12%) WBE prime contract participation and thirty-three percent (33%) MBE subcontract participation and eleven percent (11%) WBE subcontract participation based upon the industry availability estimates in accordance with the District's 2015 Disparity Study findings.
+This annual Aspirational Goal for M/WBE participation in SBBC construction contracts has initially been established at fifty percent (51%) MBE contract participation (10% African American, 5% Asian American, 35% Hispanic American, and .5% Native American) and three percent (3%) WBE based upon the industry availability estimates in accordance with the District's 2023Disparity Study findings.

-This annual Aspirational Goal is to be reviewed on an annual basis for potential adjustment by the GSC based upon the District's relative M/WBE availability data to be collected by the SBBC through its CBR system once established for at least one (1) year and the utilization of M/WBEs.
+This annual Aspirational Goal is to be reviewed on an annual basis for potential adjustment by the GSC based upon the School District's relative MBE/WBE availability data to be collected by SBBC through its CBR system once established for at least one (1) year and the utilization of MBE/WBE s.

-Annual Aspirational Goals are not to be routinely applied to individual solicitations but are intended to serve as a benchmark against which to measure the overall effectiveness of the SDOP policy on an annual basis, and to gauge the need for future adjustments to the mix and aggressiveness of race-conscious and race-neutral remedies and APIs being applied pursuant to this Policy.
+Annual Aspirational Goals are not to be routinely applied to individual solicitations but are intended to serve as a benchmark against which to measure the overall effectiveness of the SDOP policy on an annual basis, and to gauge the need for future adjustments to the mix and aggressiveness of raceconscious and race-neutral remedies and APIs being applied pursuant to this Policy.

-M/WBE annual Aspirational Goals may be stated only in those SBBC solicitations that do not contain contract-specific S/M/WBE goals, and when provided, shall be advisory only, and must also be accompanied by the full definition of the term as stated in this Policy.
+MBE/WBE annual Aspirational Goals may be stated only in those SBBC solicitations that do not contain contract-specific goals, and when provided, shall be advisory only, and must also be accompanied by the full definition of the term as stated in this Policy.

 b.
-M/WBE Subcontracting Program
+MBE/WBE Subcontracting Program

-Under this Program element, the GSC may, on a contract-by-contract basis, at its discretion, require that a predetermined percentage of a specific construction contract, up to forty percent (40%), be subcontracted to eligible M/WBEs.
+Under this Program element, the GSC may, on a contract-bycontract basis, at its discretion, require that a predetermined percentage of a specific construction contract, up to forty percent (40%), be subcontracted to eligible MBE/WBEs.
 Factors to be considered by the GSC in making this determination shall include the relative availability of M/WBE firms to perform commercially useful functions on the specific contract.

-A prospective respondent on a School District solicitation, for which price and scope are defined, shall submit at the time as required in the solicitation such documentation as required by the SBBC that provides:
+A prospective respondent on a School District competitive solicitation, for which price and scope are defined, shall submit at the time as required in the solicitation such documentation as required by SBBC that provides:

-- i.
-The name(s) of the M/WBE subcontractor(s) it intends to use on the project; - ii.
-The percentage of prime contract dollars and the absolute dollar value of subcontracting services to be provided by each S/M/WBE: - iii.
-A description of the work that each M/WBE subcontractor shall perform; and - iv.
+- 1. The name(s) of the MBE/WBEs subcontractor(s) it intends to use on the project; - 2.
+The percentage of prime contract dollars and the absolute dollar value of subcontracting services to be provided by each MBE/WBEs; - 3.
+A description of the work that each MBE/WBEs subcontractor shall perform; and - 4.
 Documentation confirming the subcontractor's commitment to perform the work at that price.

-A prospective respondent to a School District solicitation, for which respondents are not initially evaluated based on price or for which project scope is not predefined, shall submit at the time as required in the solicitation such documentation as required by the SBBC to affirm its intent to meet the subcontracting requirements indicated in the solicitation.
+A prospective respondent to a School District competitive solicitation, for which respondents are not initially evaluated based on price or for which project scope is not predefined, shall submit at the time as required in the competitive solicitation such documentation as required by SBBC to affirm its intent to meet the subcontracting requirements indicated in the competitive solicitation.

-In the absence of a waiver granted by the SDOP, failure of a respondent to commit as required in the solicitation to satisfying the M/WBE subcontracting goal, shall render its response non-responsive.
+In the absence of a waiver granted by the SDOP, failure of a respondent to commit as required in the solicitation to satisfying the MBE/WBEs subcontracting goal, shall render its response non-responsive.